Holsters for Self Defense: A Guide to Carrying Concealed

 With a few hints and tips, it’s not hard for women to carry concealed.
 Just keep these things in mind:

-- Move away from wearing tight shirts.
+- Move away from wearing tight shirts or invest in cute vests and cover-ups.
 Instead, opt for loose, flowing shirts and wear them untucked.

 - Wear patterns and florals over solid colors.
-These hide bulges easier and are less likely to have noticeable gun prints.
+These hide bulges more easily and are less likely to have noticeable gun prints.

 - Wear low-rise pants.
-This increases the draw space and gives you smoother presentation.
+This increases the draw space and gives you a smoother presentation.

-- When purchasing pants, go up half a size.
-That way you have more room for in-the-waistband holsters without compromising your comfort.
+- When purchasing pants, go up half a size, which allows for more room for in-the-waistband holsters without compromising your comfort.

-- Consider wearing sleeveless vests.
-It’s an easy fashion accessory that helps you hide your weapon and can make you feel more comfortable with concealed carry.
+- Consider wearing sleeveless vests or layered shirts.
+Simple fashion accessories can help you hide your weapon and make you feel more comfortable with concealed carry.

 - If you’re wearing skirts or dresses, find ones with pockets.
-You can slit the inside of the pocket to give you easy access to a thigh holster.
+You can slit the inside of the pocket to give you easy access to a thigh holster or invest in a pocket holster.

 Working Around Holster Issues